SimpleStepper/WazeEDA/README.md

 Please reference the Python notebook for more detailed analysis, however key insights are shared below.
 ## Quick Insights over project
+1. Was there anything that led you to believe the data was erroneous or problematic in any way?
+Most of the data was validated through the EDA process.
+However, many variables had very improbable outlier values, such as driven_km_drives, which had a max of 15,420 KM which is impossible to drive in a day.

+2. Did your investigation give rise to further questions that you would like to explore or ask the Waze team about?

+3. What percentage of users churned and what percentage were retained?
+4. What factors correlated with user churn?
+How?
+5. Did newer uses have greater representation in this dataset than users with longer tenure?
+How do you know?